- Instructor: Kim Le Robertson

 WHAT IS DEEP TISSUE MASSAGE?

 Deep tissue massage therapy shares many similarities with Swedish.
 However, the fundamental difference is the level of pressure.
-Deep tissue massage may use the same kneading and stroking movements but with a far more pressure which can even be painful.
+This massage may use the same kneading and stroking movements but with a far more pressure which can even be painful.
 Furthermore, the therapist may employ special techniques that involves fingertips, knuckles, hands, forearm, and elbow to reach and stretch that deep layers of skin and tissues.
-Deep tissue massage techniques require advanced training and a thorough understanding of anatomy and physiology.
+The techniques require advanced training and a thorough understanding of anatomy and physiology.
 They have been a common means of treating musculoskeletal disorders for generations.

 At the beginning of a deep tissue massage, lighter pressure is generally applied to warm up and prepare the muscles.
 Specific techniques are then applied.
 Common techniques include: